-- If your child is under three years, try to stick to playground equipment less than 1 m in height.
+- If your child is younger than 3 years, try to stick to playground equipment less than 1 m in height.

-- If your child is older than five years, try to stick to equipment that is no higher than 2 m off the ground.
+- If your child is older than 5 years, try to stick to equipment that is no higher than 2 m off the ground.

-If you give your child plenty of opportunities to play and practice, they’ll keep developing the skills they need for safely using and enjoying monkey bars, climbing frames, swings and slides.
+If you give your child plenty of opportunities to play and practise, they’ll keep developing the skills they need for safely using and enjoying monkey bars, climbing frames, swings, slides and trampolines.
 For example, once your child can climb confidently, they could try climbing a short ladder with your support.

 As part of supervising your child, why not play with them?
 This can be great fun for both of you.